Which anatomical term specifically refers to the region at the ba... | Channels for Pearson+

 1

-Step 2: Focus on the term 'Occipital,' which is mentioned as the correct answer.
-The occipital region specifically refers to the back of the head, where the occipital bone is located.
+Step 2: Focus on the question, which asks for the anatomical term that refers to the region at the back of the neck.
+This requires identifying the term that corresponds to the neck area.

-Step 3: Recall that the occipital bone is part of the skull and forms the posterior base of the cranium.
-It is located at the lower back of the head, near the nape of the neck.
+Step 3: Recall that the term 'Cervical' is specifically used in anatomy to describe structures related to the neck, including the cervical vertebrae and cervical region.

-Step 4: Compare the occipital region with the other anatomical terms provided in the question.
-None of the other terms (Temporal, Orbital, Frontal) describe the back of the head, confirming that 'Occipital' is the correct term.
+Step 4: Compare 'Cervical' with the other options provided ('Frontal,' 'Temporal,' and 'Occipital') to confirm that none of these terms refer to the neck region.
+'Occipital,' for instance, refers to the back of the head, not the neck.

 Watch next